enniomariani/enniomariani/README.md

-## Hi there 👋
+## Hi 👋

+- 🖥️ I recently built a system to manage and control interactive installations: [Musea](https://github.com/enniomariani/musea)

 <!--
 **enniomariani/enniomariani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...